-At least 75% of a minimum of # children/youth demonstrate improved positive social behaviors.
+7. At least 75% of a minimum of # children/youth demonstrate improved positive social behaviors.

-- 1. DESSA-mini: An increase of at least 5 T-score units from pretest to posttest for participants with pretest T scores of 40 or less OR maintain or increase T scores from pretest to posttest for participants with pretest T scores of at least 41 (Case notes to support ratings). - 2.
-Social Skills Improvement System (SSIS) Elementary (K-6)/Secondary (7-12) Performance Screening Guide Prosocial Behavior Scale: An increase of at least one level from pretest to posttest on the prosocial behavior skill scale OR maintenance of pretest scores of at least a 4 or 5 at posttest on the prosocial behavior skill scale (case notes to support ratings). - 3.
-Social Skills Improvement System (SSIS) SEL Edition Screening/Progress Monitoring Scales: An increase of at least one point (one level) in the composite score from pretest to posttest OR maintain pretest composite score of at least 20 (periodic case notes to support ratings). - 4.
-Social Skills Improvement System (SSIS) Rating Scales - 5.
-School Social Behavior Scales/Home & Community Social Behavior Scales (Kindergarten 12 grade) - 6.
-Sutter-Eyberg Student Behavior Inventory Revised (up to age 16) - 7.
-Model-based (Program Specific) - 8.
+1. DESSA-mini: An increase of at least 5 T-score units from pretest to posttest for participants with pretest T scores of 40 or less OR maintain or increase T scores from pretest to posttest for participants with pretest T scores of at least 41 (Observation notes to support ratings).

+2. Social Skills Improvement System (SSIS) Elementary (K-6)/Secondary (7-12) - Performance Screening Guide Prosocial Behavior Scale: An increase of at least one level from pretest to posttest on the prosocial behavior skill scale OR maintenance of pretest scores of at least a 4 or 5 at posttest on the prosocial behavior skill scale (Observation notes to support ratings).

+3. Social Skills Improvement System (SSIS) SEL Edition Screening/Progress Monitoring Scales: An increase of at least one point (one level) in the composite score from pretest to posttest OR maintain pretest composite score of at least 20 (periodic observation notes to support ratings).

+- 4. Tauck Family Foundation Formative Assessment Tool Teacher Survey (Grades Kindergarten 5th Grade) - 5.
+Social Skills Improvement System (SSIS) Rating Scales - 6.
+School Social Behavior Scales/Home & Community Social Behavior Scales (Kindergarten 12 grade) - 7.
+Sutter-Eyberg Student Behavior Inventory Revised (up to age 16) - 8.
+Model-based (Program Specific) - 9.
 Curriculum-based (Program Specific)

+BEHAVIOR

-8. At least 90% of a minimum of # children/youth regularly attend school.
+8. At least 85% of a minimum of # children/youth demonstrate increased school connection/engagement.